the-frey/the-frey.github.com/index.md

 ---
 {% include JB/setup %}

 Hello, my name is Alex and I'm a software engineer who mainly develops for the web.
 If you're looking for the music journalist, that is me, but you'd be better off finding my music blog <a href="http://www.hipstersunite.net/" target='_blank'>here</a>.
-This is where I talk to myself about code.
+This is where I talk to myself about code, repairing guitars, and occasionally, moan about running a [small record label](http://superstardestroyer.co.uk).

 ## Posts: